COSBlab/EMMIVox/tutorials/4-ensemble-wat/README.md

-# Tutorial for ensemble modelling with EMMIVox
+# Tutorial for ensemble refinement with EMMIVox
 These are the steps to do ensemble modelling using a cryo-EM map and EMMIVox.
 Each step of the procedure will be carried out in a separate directory.